repotool — query or manipulate a CVS, Subversion, git, bzr, hg, or darcs repository in a uniform way

 The 'branches' option, run from within a repository directory , returns a list of the repository's branch names.

 The 'checkout' option checks out a working copy of the repository.
 It must be called from within the repository.
 It takes one required argument - the checkout directory location.
-It may take a following optional argument which is a tag or revision specification; if this argument is not given, the tip (most recent) mainline revision is assumed.

 The 'compare-tags' action takes two repository directories, extracts a list of tags from the first, then compares the repository contents at each tag in the list, generating a compare report for each.
 You can follow the command verb with one or more -x options followed by basenames of paths to exclude from comparison.
 You can get a context-diff report on file differences with the -u option.